iam-pratap/Concepts/Git/Commands.md

 ```
 Create some text, java &css files and add them by running "git add"
 for eg:- touch file.txt file2.txt file3.java file4.css
+Now, you will see only .txt format files because we created .gitignore file and exclude .java&.css

 ### Create branches